The Cremator: Influences

 Herz had access to many western films prior to production, especially those by Alfred Hitchcock, Victor Sjöström, Ingmar Bergman and also Luis Buñuel.
 It is possible to see the influence of these directors in the film but Herz firmly denied he copied them but only enjoyed watching them.
 Herz enjoyed watching genre and horror films himself even though at that time it was looked down upon.
 He liked genre films because he saw them as easier opportunities to include macabre imagery and eroticism which he liked.
 These would be hard to incorporate into drama films.

 Jan Švankmajer's influence is also seen in the first scene at the zoo.
 Some of the shots are also influenced by Sartre.
-Herz shared many similarities with Švankmajer including the use of a serialist style.
+Herz shared many similarities with Švankmajer including the use of a surrealist style.
 They both influenced each other.
-The film makes good use of serialist techniques and acting methods.
+The film makes good use of surrealist techniques and acting methods.
 Herz cast actors in different, contradictory roles within the film in order to confuse.
 For example, the actress who plays Kopfrkingl's pure wife Maria/ Lakme also plays the prostitute Dagmar in the scene in Mrs. Iris's brothel.
 The intention of this device was to confuse and make the film off-putting.
 Juraj Herz uses it in other films too.